mindful-math/mindful-math.github.io/content/post/olsGradientDescent.md

 ![autoregressive-graphs](/autoregressive_overlay.gif)

 Remember that equation I told you to remember?!
-No - well, I added it below again anyhow
+No - well, here it is

 $$ P(I-\eta D)^{k}P^{\intercal} w\_{0} + \sum\limits\_{i=0}^{k-1} P(I - \eta D)^{i}P^{\intercal} \times \eta X^{\intercal}y.$$

-This is a set of $n$ autoregressions packaged up in a vector!
+This is a set of $n$ autoregressions packaged up in a vector (a simple vector autoregression (VAR))!
 Similar to the autoregressions above, the $(1-\eta\lambda_{i})$ for the $i$th equation is what controls whether or not the $i$th sequence converges.

-When we package up a set of $n$ autoregressions, we get a vector autoregression (VAR).
-A set of $n$ autogressions gives us the easiest example of a vector autoregression, but we can also consider cases where the matrix is not diagonalizable!
+Obviously the goal of this notebook is to just plant the seed of interest for the intersection of dynamics, optimization, and geometry.
+More will come soon~

 <div style="text-align: center;">
 <em>안녕히가세요!!</em>